vshumilov/rtl8812eu/README.md

 ```
 Tested on my Ubuntu 22.04 VM, kernel 6.5.

+Note: Changing TX power by ```iw``` will not work when injecting with 10MHz BW (see below).
+You should manually set BW back to 20MHz, set TX power, then set BW back again.

 ## 10MHz Bandwidth Transmission
 See the RF spectrum visualized [here](https://www.youtube.com/watch?v=EUj-wSgoY_E) on YouTube